eth-educators/eth-docker-docs/website/docs/About/Overview.md

 sidebar_label: Overview
 ---

+# This project

+eth2-docker aims to make running an Ethereum staking node simpler than setting everything up manually, while allowing the user choice when it comes to the exact client mix they wish to run.

+Recommended hardware, whether your own hardware or a VPS, is:
+- 16 GiB of RAM
+- 4 CPU cores
+- 1TB SSD
+# Node components

 An Ethereum 2.0 node has many moving parts.
 Here's a high level, conceptual overview.

 ![Ethereum 2.0 Node](../../static/img/Ethereum-2.0.png)